 All I know is that I am not, by any definition of the term, “wealthy”.
-I have a mortgage, bills and other expenses to pay.
+In a way I was much more wealthy in my youth, teaching in Korea.
+Now, I have a mortgage, bills and other expenses to pay.
 I have to feed and clothe myself, and provide for my wife.
 I am not a spendthrift, I must make every yuan count.
 So to be deliberately overcharged wounds me to the core.
 That money, once gone, cannot be spent again, and something must be gone without.

 If I was to set up a shop in Australia, and charge foreigners over the odds, the Office Of Fair Trading would come and have me punished for my actions with a fine or imprisonment.
 Word would spread, and I would go out of business for my greedy actions.

 Even here, if I sold things at a lower price to non-Chinese, I would be punished – maybe not with a fine or jail, but more immediately, with a beating.
 Yet on a daily basis, some Chinese merchants look up from their wares, see a foreign face, and make leaps of mental arithmetic.

 It’s enough to make you remind them that, whilst “To grow rich is glorious”, the flip side of the coin is also true – “poverty is not socialism”.